 Second and third year students may take up to six of 90 hours required for graduation in non-law school graduate level courses (online courses will not be approved) and apply them toward their law degree.
 Students must receive a letter grade of B or better for these non-law courses to count toward graduation requirements.
 Additionally, these courses will transfer in with a satisfactory grade of 'S' and will not impact their law school GPA.
 Students who wish to enroll in a non-law course on this basis must secure the prior approval of the course professor and the Associate Dean of Academic Affairs at the College of Law.
 Approval will be based on the student's submission of a Non-Law Grad Course Request form with a brief written statement explaining how the proposed coursework relates to and enhances the student's legal education.
-Students should be aware that non-law courses as a requirement for graduation.
+Students should be aware that non-law courses completed on this basis will not count toward the 76 hours that students must complete in graded courses as a requirement for graduation.
 The non-law coursework will instead be counted as credits the law students are permitted to take on an S/U basis.

 The College of Law automatically approves up to 9 hours of any joint degree core courses with the corresponding prefix to their joint degree (i.e. MBAM, POLS, ENR) that meet the grade requirement, of a letter grade of B or better, to transfer in toward their law degree.
 However, if a student drops their dual degree, any non-law courses are subject to review and approval based on the criteria in the previous paragraph.
 Additionally, if courses are needed outside of these respective prefixes, these will be approved on a case by case basis.
 Those students enrolled in a joint degree program may take up to 9 hours required for graduation in non-law school graduate level courses (online courses will not be approved) and apply them toward their law degree.
 Students in a joint degree program who use 9 non-law credit hours toward their J.D. degree may reduce their required number of graded credits from 76 to 73 so that they can participate in other S/U offerings at the College of Law.
 To receive law school credit for the non-law course, a student will be required to earn a grade of B or better in the non-law course.
 The grade will not count, however, toward the student's law school GPA.
-The course will be aware that non-law courses completed on this basis will not count toward the 73 hours that joint degree students should be aware that non-law courses as a requirement for graduation.
+The course will be counted as a "satisfactory" grade for purposes of the student's law school GPA.
+Joint degree students should be aware that non-law courses completed on this basis will not count toward the 73 hours that joint degree students must complete in graded courses as a requirement for graduation.
 The non-law coursework will instead be counted as credits the law students are permitted to take on an S/U basis.